Ian Robertson, c.1960s, acrylic on board

-Few illustrators reduced a story to its essence like Robertson.
-All character and dramatic conflict were often represented in the simple, careful juxtaposition of highly detailed objects on a plain background.
+The illustration reduces the story to its essence - as do all Robertson's illustrations in this style.
+Character and dramatic conflict were often represented in the simple, careful juxtaposition of highly detailed objects on a plain background.
 He offered tempting clues to the narrative, rather than drawing on an explicit moment or theme.

 The original painting is approximately 36 cm wide x 58 cm tall.
 The artwork is float mounted on to conservation grade mountboard and presented in a white wooden box frame glazed with anti-reflective glass.